 - Five minute time delay to start cooling or heating operation when there is a call from the thermostat.
-(To bypass this feature in a non-communicating system, momentarily short and release forced defrost pins. - Five minute compressor recycle delay on return from a brown out condition - Two minute time delay to return to standby operation from last valid communications (with Observer communicating wall control only) - One minute time delay of outdoor fan at termination of cooling mode when outdoor ambient is greater than or equal to 100°F (37.78°C). - Fifteen second delay at termination of defrost before the auxiliary heat (W2) is de-energized. - Twenty second delay at termination of defrost before the outdoor fan is energized. - Thirty second compressor delay when Quiet Shift enabled.
+(To bypass this feature in a non- communicating system, momentarily short and release forced defrost pins. - · Five minute compressor recycle delay on return from a brown out condition

+- Two minute time delay to return to standby operation from last valid communications (with Observer communicating wall control only) - One minute time delay of outdoor fan at termination of cooling mode when outdoor ambient is greater than or equal to 100°F (37.78°C).

+- Fifteen second delay at termination of defrost before the auxiliary heat (W2) is de- energized. - Twenty second delay at termination of defrost before the outdoor fan is energized. - Seventy and sixty second compressor delays when Quiet Shift- 2 enabled.